Brawl in the Family (webcomic): Nintendo Force

 Taranto was contacted by Lucas Thomas of IGN to be one of the comic artists of Nintendo Force Magazine.
-After stopping with Brawl in the Family, Taranto continued working on Nintendo-themed comics for the magazine.
+After Brawl in the Family ended, Taranto continued working on Nintendo-themed comics for the magazine.

 Ending

 Taranto announced his webcomic's end on July 25, 2014, in his 580th strip titled "World Eight-Four".
 Taranto later confirmed his final strip to be released on 3 October, precisely on the date Super Smash Bros. for Nintendo 3DS was going to be released.
 Though this was purely coincidental, Taranto described it as "very fitting", as the webcomic started around the time Super Smash Bros.
 Brawl was released.
-In an interview with WiiU Daily, Taranto detailed his reasons to stop with his webcomic: "[I] feel like I’ve pushed it about as far as it can go by this point.
-It’s gotten more difficult to come up with unique concepts for strips that I haven’t already covered at some point, and I’m ready to dive into projects that involve non-existing IPs."
+In an interview with WiiU Daily, Taranto detailed his reasons to stop with his webcomic: "[I] feel like I've pushed it about as far as it can go by this point.
+It's gotten more difficult to come up with unique concepts for strips that I haven't already covered at some point, and I'm ready to dive into projects that involve non-existing IPs."

 The final comic, "One Final Song", was described as "a very nostalgic musical number, drawing together tracks from [the webcomic's] long and musical history" and was dedicated to "all of the individuals that have enjoyed his work over the years."
 Armed Gamer stated that the song "really hits in the feels" and praised the five "Meet Me at Final Destination" comics that led up to it.

+BitMusical

+In 2023, Taranto announced BitMusical, a spinoff of the comic focusing on original animated songs about video games, similar to the musical comics featured in Brawl in the Family.
+The series premiered on the same day, with the videos "Ode to Minions" (an animated remake of comic #200) and "One-Note Song".

+On October 25, 2024, Taranto announced on his Patreon page that BitMusical would be ending in December of that year, citing the large amount of work required to make the videos, and that he wanted to "[...] disengage a bit with the internet in a broader sense".
+He also announced his intention to release a new Kickstarter campaign, as well as "at least two other projects currently in the planning stages for me to tackle in 2025".
+The final entry in the series is a revised version of "The History of Nintendo" including new material that Nintendo had released in the 12 years following the original version.